MiroTissari/Libft/Readme.md

 A project for the Hive. 🐝

 This project was really interesting and fun to do, and it will be very useful in the future as well.
 I learned a lot about Makefiles and C-language, and also about coding itself.

+In this project we had to recode some quite popular functions used in C -language by their manual pages being our guidelines.
+For the additional functions and bonus functions we had similiar instructions, and for all the work we had to follow the norminette, which has it's rules like 'for'-loops are forbidden or function cannot be more than 25 lines long.

 This library will help me in my future work and I will update it whenever I come up with another useful function.

 ## List of functions: